A closer look at one of our most favorite tracts of National Parks Service Property: the Gulf Islands National Seashore.

 The Fort Barrancas Area is onboard Pensacola Naval Air Station where visitors can tour Fort Barrancas and the Advanced Redoubt.

 The Fort Pickens Area is located west of Pensacola Beach features historic fortifications from the early 1800s through the mid-1900s, as well as miles of beaches.

-Another area we like to visit is theThe Okaloosa Day Use Area on U. S. 98, between Destin and Fort Walton Beach, FL It has picnic tables, a boat launch, parking, and restrooms with outdoor showers.
+Another area we like to visit is theThe Okaloosa Day Use Area on U. S. 98, between Destin and Fort Walton Beach, FL.
+It has picnic tables, a boat launch, parking, and restrooms with outdoor showers.

 We haul out our beach chairs and take them down to the water and use the RV for picnic preps.
-And of course our own private rest rooms.
+And of course our own private restrooms.
 And it's totally free.

 For overnight campers, the Gulf Islands National Seashore does maintain two developed campgrounds, one in Mississippi and one in Florida.
 Each campground offers water, grill/fire rings, restrooms, and picnic tables.

 Park entrance fees are not included in camping reservations.
-Campers who have Golden Age/Interagency Senior and Golden Access/Interagency Access Pass holders receive a 50% discount.I don't think you can find any more beautiful beaches anywhere.
+Campers who have Golden Age/Interagency Senior and Golden Access/Interagency Access Pass holders receive a 50% discount.

-There are very popular campgrunds, especially in the summer.
+There are very popular campgrounds, especially in the summer.
 To get one, we suggest reserving a campsite well in advance by visiting www.recreation.gov or calling 1-877-444-6777.
 You cannot make reservations by calling the park.

-There are also nearby private campgrounds in Fort Walton Beach, Navarre and Pensacola.
+There are also nearby private campgrounds in Fort Walton Beach, Navarre, and Pensacola.

 Best Things to Do at Gulf Islands National Seashore